-Individually the Wildcats, Brinn Hovde (Sr., Bellingham, Wash.) carded an 11-over-83 to share 11th place.
-Teammates Danielle Lungren and Lydia Smith sit tied for 21st at 89 while Alexandria Smith (Jr., Bellingham, Wash.) is three behind at 92.
+Individually the Wildcats, Brinn Hovde carded an 11-over-83 to share 11th place.
+Teammates Danielle Lungren and Lydia Smith sit tied for 21st at 89 while Alexandria Smith (Sr., Bellingham, Wash.) is three behind at 92.

 As a team, the Wildcats shot 340 to occupy third place after 18 holes.
 At 313, George Fox owns a seven-stroke bulge over Whitman’s 320.
 Willamette is fourth, two strokes back of Linfield at 342.
 Whitworth (344), Pacific Lutheran (357), Pacific (403) and Puget Sound (448) all trail the frontrunners.
 Lewis & Clark did not field a complete team and was rendered no score.

 Peaking at right time